congma/lru_ng/doc/source/thread-safety.rst

 consistency of internal data structures.
 Internally, the building blocks are mostly normal Python objects, although they're accessed and modified via the C API.
-The GIL is expected to be held by the method caller, so that accesses are sequentialized as a result of the GIL's functioning.
+The GIL is expected to be held by the method caller, so that accesses are ordered as a result of the GIL's functioning.
 When a thread is using a method, it can be certain that no other thread is modifying the data at the same time.

 However, there are four places where the protection is not perfect.
 These are the :ref:`callback <introduction:using a callback>`, the key's